 We need more flexibility in thinking about how to reach ‘hard to reach’ clients, and the therapeutic approaches that are likely to work for them.
 My two previous points are relevant here.

-Editor’s note: This article was published originally in Male Psychology Network.
+An earlier version of this article was published originally in Male Psychology Network.

 Dr John Barry is a Chartered Psychologist and co-founder of the Male Psychology Network and Male Psychology Section of the British Psychological Society.